tableau/server-client-python/docs/docs/api-ref.md

 **Exceptions**

 `Group item missing ID.
-Group must be retrieved from server first.` :  Raises an errror if the `group_item` is unspecified.
+Group must be retrieved from server first.` :  Raises an error if the `group_item` is unspecified.

 **Returns**